 I was shaking so much that my boss came outside to make sure I was okay.
 He told me that I could go home, so I came into to office and apologized to my client who totally understood what I was going through.
 When I got home I was flooded with phone calls and voice messages.

-I called my brother Papa to find out if my mom was truly dead because I just didn’t believe it.
+I called my brother Papa to find out if my mom was truly dead because I just did not believe it.
 He told me “mom is dead I woke up in the morning and found her dead in her bed.”
 Hearing him say that just killed every hope that I had of us ever seeing each other one day.
 My daughter would not be able to meet her grandmother.
 After over 6 years of not seeing my mom I would never be seeing or hearing from her again.
 All these thoughts flooded my mind.
 When I saw the pictures of her laying in the casket I knew that my biggest fear had come true.
-I was not able to go to Liberia for her burial and plus she told to not come for various reasons that I cannot say in this posts.
+I was not able to go to Liberia for her burial and plus she advised me not to come to Liberia for her funeral in the event she died, for various reasons that I cannot say in this posts.
 So instead, I had a memorial for her here in America.
-The pain of death lasted for so long, I became extremely depressed and antisocial and gained so much weight I blew up to a whopping 300 pounds.
-I never imagined that I would make it through at the time because the pain was so overbearing.
+The pain of her death lasted for so long, I became extremely depressed and antisocial and gained so much weight I blew up to a whopping 300 pounds.
+I never imagined that I would make it through such an ordeal because the pain was so overbearing.

 I would say that now I have finally come to terms with my mom’s death.
 But the pain still lingers in my heart and there are constant reminders of her absence.

 To all the women and men out there protect yourself whether you are married or single.
-HIV/AIDS is a serious disease never think that it can’t happen to you.
+HIV/AIDS is a serious disease, never think that it cannot happen to you.
 If you suspect your partner is not being faithful protect yourself rap it up!